LiroyvH/signal-export/README.md

 # signal-export: PDF friendly
-Export chats from the [Signal](https://www.signal.org/) [Desktop app](https://www.signal.org/download/) to Markdown and HTML files with attachments.
+Export/backup chats from the [Signal](https://www.signal.org/) [Desktop app](https://www.signal.org/download/) to Markdown and HTML files with attachments.
 Each chat is exported as an individual .md/.html file and the attachments for each are stored in a separate folder.
 Attachments are linked from the Markdown files and displayed in the HTML (pictures, videos, voice notes).
 This is forked from https://github.com/carderne/signal-export.

 In this fork, I have made changes to the script to ensure PDF files can properly be generated from the output.
 This version of this script removes all pagination present in the original, for the sake of generating PDF's.
 It also re-renders emoji's in the HTML-output, so that webkit renders can successfully include emoji's in the output PDF; which is not possible with the original output.